-I have been asked while brining a potato salad to friends, what is the secret to achieving the texture and look that “my” potato had:
+I was asked, when bringing over a potato salad to some friends, what the secret is to achieve the look and texture my potatoes had:

 - Soft texture

 Here is a photo to show you what I’m talking about:

 So what I have done is no secret, it is a simple process you need to follow.

 - Peel the potatoes